anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.md

 - Open Development
 - Open Community

-OpenStack is organised around the three major NFVI resource types as core services of compute, storage and networking, and a set of shared services of identity management, image management, graphical user interface, orchestration engine, etc.
+This OpenStack Reference Architecture is organised around the three major NFVI resource types as core services of compute, storage and networking, and a set of shared services of identity management, image management, graphical user interface, orchestration engine, etc.

 <a name="1.5"></a>